MartinPerry/cyclone-detector/README.md

 # Input files
 This demo uses only single-channel grayscale images for the input.

+We have provided a simple Python script `grib_to_png.py` to convert single-channel GRIB file to the grayscale image.
+*Usage:
+Specify input file `--input_file`.
+Other parameters are optional.
+If `--out_w` and/or `--out_h` is set, output image is resized to this resolution.
+If only one of them is set, the second dimension is auto-calculated to keep aspect ratio of the input data.
+If `--output_file` is set, image is stored in the file with this name (required extension is `png`, since the main program expects data as `png`).
+*Note:
+If data are flipped, modify `values = np.flipud(values)`.

 ## Edit input files
 However, as you can see in the code, the image is converted to float array.
 If you edit the source code, you may load the input file for example directly from GRIB or NetCDF file and use a float array.